Gaiden92/P13OC/doc/installation.rst

 Build a Docker image to run the application locally
 ===================================================

+**Requirements**

+1. **Python** install on your pc for launch the command.
+2. **Git** install on your pc for the git clone command.
+3. **Docker** install on your pc to build and run the image.

 **Download and install Docker Dekstop**

 Change to the project directory cd /path/to/OC_LETTINGS
+1. Do the same step that the Installation from a Gitlab repository until the Sentry part.

-1. Make sure that the .env file has been previously created (see environment variables)
+2. Make sure that the .env file has been previously created (see environment variables)
-2. Build image docker build -t <image-name> . with the desired image name
+3. Build image docker build -t <image-name> . with the desired image name
-3. Use docker run --rm -p 8080:8000 --env-file .env <image-name> command, replacing image-name with the one built before
+4. Use docker run --rm -p 8080:8000 --env-file .env <image-name> command, replacing image-name with the one built before

 You can access the application in any web browser at http://127.0.0.1:8080/

 From a DockerHub image
 ======================

+**Requirements**

+1. **Python** install on your pc for launch the command.
+2. **Git** install on your pc for the git clone command.
+3. **Docker** install on your pc to build and run the image.

 **Download and install Docker Desktop**